kiboschool/tk-intro-to-data/src/lessons/databases-and-sql.md

 After this week, you will be able to:

 - Explain databases and its types.
-- Use different SQL command to persist and retrive data to/from a databse.
+- Use different SQL command to persist and retrive data to/from a database.
-- Join multiple tables in a database.
+- Join and retrieve data from multiple tables in a database.
-- Highlight the application of databases and SQL for modern businesses.
+- Use different SQL functions to manipulate data in the database.

 ### An overview of this week's lesson